ashhw/TeamsAACQTools/README.md

 Specify this to skip the audio conversion as you would like to do this manually or will be using new audio files.

 ## Import-NasCQ
-Create the resource accounts, build the call queues and associate the resource accounts
+Create the resource accounts, build the Call Queues and associate the resource accounts with the Call Queues.
+(Note: By default, you will be prompted to backup any existing Call Queues, to skip this step, use the -NoBackup switch.)
 ```powershell
 Import-NasCQ [-CQData] <String> [-InstallModules] [-NoCreateCQ] [-NoRA]
 Import-NasCQ -CQData <"Path to Excel Workbook">